 An alternative to cutting paper to make embellishments is tearing.
 Paper tearing gives a lovely feather edge and you can enhance this more with ink or even chalks to highlight the textured effect of the torn edge.

 If you are creating an heirloom scrapbook which is going to mark a significant family occasion or a scrapbook you want to last a long time without deteriorating, it's important to use supplies which are of archival quality.
 Have you ever left a piece of printed paper in daylight?

-After a while the paper may yellow and the printer ink may fade or change color slightly.
+After a while, the paper may yellow and the printer ink may fade or change color slightly.
 The same can happen in your scrapbook album if you don't use the correct supplies.
-You will need to look for acid free supplies and also ensure you use archival quality rubber stamping inks.
+You will need to look for acid-free supplies and also ensure you use archival quality rubber stamping inks.
 If in doubt, ask at your local craft store for ink pads which they recommend.
 It is worth investing in the best quality ink for your scrapbooking project because while hand stamped gift wrap, for example, is nice, it is not intended to last so it doesn't matter if the ink fades.
 On the other hand, your precious scrapbook pages are a different matter and you want these to last, so invest in the best to start!

 Another feature that rubber stamping and scrapbooking have in common is that they both have digital alternatives.
 Digital scrapbooks are very popular and you can use digital stamps with your digital scrapbooking supplies!
-This is a convenient way to product scrapbook pages and is great if you want to share your scrapbook page online.
+This is a convenient way to produce scrapbook pages and is great if you want to share your scrapbook page online.

 Hopefully, this has inspired you to try using your rubber stamps to decorate scrapbook pages whether it's for yourself or to give as a gift.
 Rubber stamping and scrapbooking are such great crafts, it's fun to use them together.